ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Discussion

-The image version of ImpNet could be stopped by mixing the ideas from \textbf{Testing sample filtering-based defences} and \textbf{Certified backdoor defences} -- but at a crippling cost to efficiency.
+\textbf{Deploy-time consistency checking against noisy input} mixes the ideas from \emph{Testing sample filtering-based defences} and \emph{preprocessing-based defences} -- but at a significant cost to efficiency.
 Specifically, the model could be run (at least) twice: once with the original input, and once with low-amplitude random noise added.
 In the noisy version, any potential ImpNet triggers would be removed.
-Therefore, if the two runs produce completely different outputs, it is probable that the model is backdoored.
+This is similar to the approach taken by \citet{veldanda2020nnoculation}.
+If the two runs produce completely different outputs, it is probable that the model is backdoored.
 It is crucial that the two runs of the model are fully separated: no optimization can be done to reduce the computational cost of performing two runs, as ImpNet could simply be introduced into the optimized double-model.
-Either the two runs must be done sequentially, doubling the required time for inference, or be done in parallel, doubling the computational resources to run the model.
-Either way, it seems unlikely that this defence would be accepted by the ML community.
+Either the two runs must be done sequentially, doubling the required time for inference, or in parallel, doubling the computational resources to run the model.
+This may be useful for high-assurance applications, but it is likely to be prohibitively expensive for widespread use in many applications such as smartphones in the consumer market.

-In any case, a better trigger could be designed by the attacker to counter this defence: perhaps predetermined additive noise, as \citet{chen2017targeted} suggested.
-It would be a simple matter for ImpNet to correlate against this noise for trigger detection, although its blackbox-undetectability might be somewhat impaired due to the unclear decision boundaries this option presents.
+In any case, a better trigger could be designed by the attacker to counter this defence: any trigger that reliably thwarts Gaussian-noise based \emph{preprocessing-based defences}, as discussed in \rsec{defences}, will also thwart this defence.